Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

     var age: Int
 }

-struct ExampleBirdComponent: Handler {
+struct ExampleBirdHandler: Handler {
     // This was passed in from the outside this is automatically used as a path parameter by web API exporter that support path parameters
     @Parameter var birdID: Bird.ID

     // ...
 }

-struct ExampleNestComponent: Handler {
+struct ExampleNestHandler: Handler {
     // This was passed in from the outside this is automatically used as a path parameter by web API exporter that support path parameters
     @Parameter var birdID: Bird.ID
     // Exposed as a query parameter if supported by a web API exporter